-W&M's exchange with Nottingham is anchored in the two universities' excellent American Studies programs, but W&M students may enroll in courses in any of Nottingham's faculties: Arts, Education, Social Sciences, Natural Sciences, and Business.
+Course Information: W&M's exchange with Nottingham is anchored in the two universities' excellent American Studies programs, but W&M students may enroll in courses in any of Nottingham's faculties: Arts, Education, Social Sciences, Natural Sciences, and Business.

 10 UN points = 3 W&M credits

 20 UN points = 5 W&M credits

 Except for History, all courses must be pre- or post-approved.
 History courses will be automatically approved as HIST 299 once students submit a syllabus to the Global Education Office.
 Grades will not appear on transcripts or be included in GPA calculations.

 While at Nottingham, students must study the following: